Far-right politics in Israel: Revisionist Zionism

-Betar (founded 1925)
+Betar

 Ze'ev Jabotinsky, the founder and first leader of Betar, shown here in Jewish Legion uniform.

-Ze'ev Jabotinsky was a secular Zionist and an extremist nationalist.
-He was exiled from the British Mandate for supporting armed struggle against the British.

 In 1923, Jabotinsky established the Revisionist Zionist youth movement Betar at a meeting in Riga, Latvia.
 2 years later in 1925, the Revisionist "Hatzohar" Party was established, as a movement that existed separate from the main Zionist movement, the World Zionist Organization.
 The term "revisionist" referred to a revision of the World Zionist Organization's policies at the time.
 The Irgun, a Revisionist Zionist paramilitary organization, established by Avraham Tehomi in 1931, opposed British rule over Palestine, and was engaged in acts of terrorism against British officers and Arabs, in an attempt to expel them from the land and achieve Jewish sovereignty.
 The Irgun joined forces with Betar and Hatzohar in 1937.

 Revisionist Maximalism

 Abba Ahimeir, the founder of Revisionist Maximalism.

 Revisionist Maximalism was a short-lived right-wing militant political ideology that was a part of the Brit HaBirionim faction of the Zionist Revisionist Movement created by Abba Ahimeir.
 Ahimeir was born in Russia in 1897 and migrated to Palestine at the age of fifteen.
 In 1928 Ahimeir joined Jabotinsky's Revisionist movement and became one of the movement's important activists.

 In 1930, Brit HaBirionim under Ahimeir's leadership publicly declared their desire to form a fascist state.
 The Revisionist Maximalist movement borrowed principles from totalitarianism and fascism and it also drew inspiration from Józef Piłsudski's Poland and Benito Mussolini's Italy.
 Revisionist Maximalists strongly supported the Italian fascist regime of Benito Mussolini and wanted the creation of a Jewish state based on fascist principles.

-The goal of the Maximalists was to "extract Revisionism from its liberal entrapment", because they wanted Ze'ev Jabotinsky's status to be elevated to the status of a dictator, and desired to forcably assimilate the population of Palestine into Hebrew society.
+The goal of the Maximalists was to "extract Revisionism from its liberal entrapment", because they wanted Ze'ev Jabotinsky's status to be elevated to the status of a dictator, and desired to forcibly assimilate the population of Palestine into Hebrew society.
 The Maximalists believed that authoritarianism and national solidarity was necessary to have the public collaborate with the government, and to create total unity in Palestine.

-The White Paper of 1939

-The White Paper's publication also intensified the conflict between the Zionist militias and the British Army; a Jewish general strike was called, attacks were launched against Arabs and British police, telephone services and power lines were sabotaged, and violent speeches of protest were held for several months.
-A week after the publication of the White Paper of 1939, the Irgun planted an explosive device in the Rex cinema in Jerusalem, injuring 18 people, including 13 Arabs and 3 British police officers.
-On that same day, 25 Irgun members attacked the Arab village Biyar 'Adas, forced their way into 2 houses, and shot 5 Arab civilians to death.